wyolum/orbigator/EXTENDED_POSITION_MODE_GUIDE.md

 lan_pos, aov_pos = orbigator_init()

 # 2. Use these as your baseline for movements
-# Example: Move LAN motor forward by 90° from current position
+# Example: Move EQX motor forward by 90° from current position
 degrees_to_move = 90
 ticks_per_degree = 4096 / 360.0
 new_lan_pos = lan_pos + int(degrees_to_move * ticks_per_degree)